Consistency of Maximum Likelihood for Continuous-Space Network Models I: Conclusion

 \section{Conclusion}

-We have formulated and proven a notion of consistency for non-parametric likelihood estimators of graphs generated from continuous latent space models, under some mild assumptions on the generative models.
-Traditional consistency results for statistical estimators are a kind of ergodicity, or long-term mixing, for multiple, independent samples.
+We have formulated and proven a notion of convergence for non-parametric likelihood estimators of graphs generated from continuous latent space models, under some mild assumptions on the generative models.
+Traditional convergence results for statistical estimators are a kind of ergodicity, or long-term mixing, for multiple, independent samples.
 The size of a single sample network here plays the role of the number of samples in traditional formulations of consistency.
+These main results hold even when our generative models are mis-specified, i.e. when we fix a latent space but the generating graph distributions are not defined in terms of the space, under some additional assumptions [Appendix \ref{appendix:mis-specified}].
 Continuous latent space models turn out to provide the necessary ergodicity through conditional independence.
-Consequently, we obtain three levels of consistency: consistency of MLE graph embeddings, consistency of non-parametric node density estimators, and consistency of non-parametric random graph estimators, all as the size of the graphs increases.
-These main results hold even when our generative models are mis-specified, i.e. when we fix a latent space but the generating graph distributions are not defined in terms of the space, under some additional assumptions [Appendix \ref{appendix:mis-specified}].
+A consequent notion of consistency, which we save for future work, requires some formalization of what we mean by convergence of estimates, i.e. sequences of coordinates, of varying sizes.
+And a proof of such a consistency result will likely require some adaptation of standard technical tools for concluding convergence of extremal estimators from convergence in random objective functions (eg. \cite{van-der-Vaart-asymptotic-stats}.)